 Betaflight offers a simplified “return to home” feature called GPS Rescue mode (tutorial), which is a must-have for long-range FPV flying.
 Equipping your drone with GPS enables Rescue mode to bring your quad back to you in case of signal loss.

-Once you have a working GPS on your quad, it’s also a good idea to setup GPS coordinate logging in your radio to record the location of your quad every 1 to 2 seconds during flight by following this tutorial: https://oscarliang.com/log-telemetry/
+Once you have a working GPS on your quad, it’s also a good idea to put GPS coordinate element on your OSD, and you can review it in replay if you crash.
+Also consider setting up GPS coordinate logging in your radio by following this tutorial: https://oscarliang.com/log-telemetry/.

 Equip Your Drone with a Self-Powered Buzzer